The Psychiatry Residency Training Program at New Bridge Medical Center

 We welcome your interest in the New Bridge Medical Center’s Psychiatry Residency Program.
 Our program is one of the largest and most well respected in the area.
 It is designed to give the residents clinical experience in adult, geriatric, addiction, and child psychiatry as well as to provide sound theoretical and clinical training and to establish a foundation for future specialization.
 The educational philosophy of our program is eclectic with a variety of diagnostic and treatment approaches.
 The interdisciplinary nature of our clinical department introduces the trainees to a wide range of well-grounded theories and therapies.
 The residents, under the guidance and supervision of experienced faculty, gain a broad clinical expertise in the care and treatment of a diversified patient population.

-If you are interested in a psychiatry training program in the New Jersey/New York/Connecticut tristate area and desire to be close to New York City, we urge you to consider Bergen Regional Medical Center.
+If you are interested in a psychiatry training program in the New Jersey/New York/Connecticut tristate area and desire to be close to New York City, we urge you to consider New Bridge Medical Center.
 We look forward to meeting you.

 Bennett Silver, MD